San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- San Francisco's games this season have gone over 45 points three of five times.

-- Indianapolis and its opponents have combined to score more than 45 points in two games this season.
+- San Francisco has combined with its opponents to score more than 44 points in three of five games this season.

-- The combined points per game average of the two teams, 46.6, is 1.6 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 46.6, is 2.6 points above Sunday's over/under.

-- The 49ers and their opponents have scored an average of 49.2 points per game in 2020, 4.2 more than Sunday's total.

-- The 45-point total for this game is 1.1 points below the 46.1 points per game average total in Colts games this season.
+- The 46.1 PPG average total in Colts games this season is 2.1 points more than this game's over/under.

 49ers stats and trends

-- San Francisco has one win against the spread in five games this season.
+- San Francisco has covered the spread on one occasion this year.

-- The 49ers have been favored by 3.5 points or more two times this season and have not covered the spread in any of them.
+- This season, the 49ers are winless ATS when entering a game as a favorite of 3.5 points or more.

-- San Francisco's games this year have hit the over on two of five set point totals (40%).
+- San Francisco's games this year have gone over the point total two times in five opportunities (40%).

 - San Francisco is 0-2 against the spread and 1-1 overall in games when it scores more than 21.8 points.

-- When San Francisco picks up over 366.5 yards, the team is 0-2 against the spread and 1-1 overall.
+- San Francisco is 0-2 against the spread and 1-1 overall when the team piles up over 366.5 yards.

 - The 49ers have turned the ball over seven times this season, five fewer than the Colts have forced (12).